 - care pathway assessments across different health information systems.

-Our funding for 2017 to 2022 will support PhD students in all research themes, as well as recruiting additional PhD students from within the Faculty of Biology, Medicine and Health in health economics.
+Our funding for 2017 to 2022 will support PhD students in all research themes, with additional PhD students from within the Faculty of Biology, Medicine and Health in health economics.

-In addition, three PhDs will be 100% funded by The Christie Hospital NHS Foundation Trust and one PhD will be 100% funded by CLAHRC East Midlands.
+In addition, two PhDs will be funded by The Christie Hospital NHS Foundation Trust and one PhD will be funded by CLAHRC East Midlands.

 Name: Ahmed Ashour

 PhD project title: Identifying and developing non-technical skills in community pharmacy to improve patient safety.

 Name: Lukasz Cybulski

 Based in: Division of Psychology and Mental Health